apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

              never guarantee data has been received when using a unidirectional asynchronous interface such as ExecSource!
 As an extension of this warning - and to be completely clear - there is absolutely zero guarantee of event delivery when using this source.
-You have been warned.
+For stronger reliability guarantees, consider the Spooling Directory Source or direct integration with Flume via the SDK.

 .. note:: You can use ExecSource to emulate TailSource from Flume 0.9x (flume og).
           Just use unix command ``tail -F /full/path/to/your/file``.
 Parameter